halfcreative/websearch/README.md

-# Sam's Search Engine
+# Search Engine
-This is Sam's first search engine, written in python for a class on Artificial Intelligence.
+This is a search engine, written in python for a class on Artificial Intelligence.

 Currently, only the webcrawler is functional.